hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 **Exercise**

-Use the `wc -l` command to check how many peaks were filtered removed due to an overlap with blacklisted regions.
-Report the number of peaks removes and how many remain after filtering for each WT sample.
+Use the `wc -l` command to check how many peaks were filtered due to an overlap with blacklisted regions.
+Report the number of peaks before and after the filtering for each WT sample.

 ***